Pillars of Sustainability

 HOPE stands for Homecoming OPPerations Protecting the Environment.
 HOPE is our recycling effort that allows your organization or committee to earn points throughout the year by collecting cans (preferably uncrushed) for Homecoming to recycle!
 HOPE bags can be found in the Homecoming Office (located in HUB 227B) for all organizations, which you will fill up with aluminum cans.
 When you have a full bag, you will be able to drop them off at a weekly drop-off location.
 HOPE is one of Homecoming’s efforts in creating more sustainable habits in our environment and organization.

-To consider ourselves zero waste Homecoming has produced a goal that 80% of waste produced by Homecoming will be diverted from landfills at Homecoming events.
-Throughout the next five years we are dedicated to tracking diversion and producing new plans and initiatives to help us achieve this goal.
-Initiatives already in place are our Sustainable Education and Sustainable Sourcing efforts.
+To consider us zero waste, Homecoming has created a goal that 95% of waste produced by Homecoming will be diverted from landfills at Homecoming events.
+This is achieved by limiting the use of excess and non-sustainable resources.
+Throughout the next five years, we are dedicated to tracking diversion rates and producing new plans and initiatives to help us achieve this goal.

 To celebrate our sustainability efforts and show our dedication to a more sustainable university, Homecoming will be planting a tree to kick off the new 5-Year Sustainability Plan.
 We hope to inspire everyone by making a more sustainable tomorrow and bringing to light our sustainability efforts.